Exontime/bee-keeping-project/README.md

 it is the modifications to the nav. colors and orientation has been changed to show I understand how the code works.

 ### Bootstrap help.
+Nav bar brand.
+Used to get the logo on the top of the page.
+I pulled the image from Facebook to show I could link to an outside source.
+This needs to be fixed when I get the proper image.